SSWConsulting/SSW.Rules.Content/rules/weekly-client-love/rule.md

 Account managers need to [make sure their developers are giving "Client Love" to customers](/weekly-client-love).

-If you call your client, its important you send an [as per our conversation email](/as-per-our-conversation-emails).
+## Documenting the conversation

+Like any valuable conversation, its important you send an [as per our conversation](/as-per-our-conversation-emails) email.
+If you are calling the client its beneficial to draft this first (maybe get it checked by someone else) and use it as a guide for the conversation.

 ::: email-template
 |          |     |